kliew-seven/ios-interviews/algorithms/visible-index/Instructions.md

 <img src="assets/home.png" width="200"/>

-You're implementing a component (`Shelf`) for the horizontal scrolling of Trending show thumbnails on the 7plus homepage.
-Each shelf item could have variable.
+You're implementing a component (`Shelf`) for the horizontal scrolling of `Trending` show thumbnails on the 7plus homepage.
+Each shelf item could have variable width.
 To maintain performance, you want to calculate which items are visible given a scroll offset and viewport width.

 Write a function: